fukaoi/smart-token-tools/README.md

 ### Features
 * Faucet

-By pressing the submit button, you can receive 1SOL.
-This feature is only supported by devnet, so if you are on mainnet, you can buy SOLs on the exchange or have them sent to you from another address.
+receive 1SOL.
+This feature is only supported by devnet.

 * Token

-Token is minted using token extensions, and the metadata is uploaded to Arweave
+Token is minted using token extensions, and the metadata is uploaded to Arweave.

 * NFT